BRYNFORD CIVIC ASSOCIATION

 Welcome to Our New Officers

-The past 4 months have been difficult for Brynford residents as we work to keep members of our community healthy and safe, especially our older residents.
-For safety reasons, BCA suspended activities in March.
+The last couple of years have been difficult for Brynford residents as we worked to keep members of our community healthy and safe, especially our older residents.
+For safety reasons, BCA suspended indoor, in-person activities through the summer of 2022.
+We were pleased to host our first in-person community event in October, with a wildly successful Trunk-and-Treat for Halloween.
+A big thanks to Anh Ruegsegger for organizing the event.

 Oakley Road